Powerful Visual Content Marketing: Why and How?

 Visual Content Drives Social Media Engagement

 Visuals are a must if you want to make a lasting impression on your audience and encourage them to share your content.
 An average reader can remember images six times easier than text.
-According to AdWeek, people only remember 20% of what they read, but they remember 80% of what they see.
+That means an image is six times more likely to help you keep the attention of your viewers.

-But as the blog suggests, not all visuals are created equal.
+However, not all visuals are created equal.
 Don’t expect to see big changes in your social sharing and engagement if you are just plugging in stock images to every piece of content.

-- Pick The Right Content Type
+Picking The Right Content Type

 For longer content like whitepapers or eBooks, a visual theme, such as an animated character, can bring the entire piece together to keep your audience entertained and engaged.

 But if you really are short on time or don’t have any resources to create visual content, using stock photos is still better than having no visual elements at all.
 Just make sure that your stock images are relevant and visually interesting.

-- Make A Call-To-Action
+Make A Call-To-Action

 According to the same Forbes Insights study, visual content like videos can drive people to take action.
 This is what makes visual marketing such an important tool for marketers, so make sure you take advantage of this by including a call-to-action (CTA) in your visual content.

 If you create a visually interesting piece of content that is full of valuable information relevant to your audience, they will be inspired and even feel compelled to share it without you having to ask.

-- Deliver A Seamless Omni-channel User Experience
+Deliver A Seamless Omni-channel User Experience

 It does not matter if you have the best visual content on social media with CTA links driving consumers to your landing pages – if your website is not optimized for mobile, strong visual marketing is nothing to them if they cannot access your pages on their devices.